Skip to content

 # Start LM Studio with qwen3-4b loaded

-# Then run strategy comparison:
+# Then run the retrieval demo:

 python examples/demo_app/demo.py \